 The pharmaceutical industry has been far less impacted by the pandemic than most other industries.
 With modest single-digit declines in sales, the sector has fared relatively well.
-The most significant factor to a slowing of growth has been attributed to a reduction in in-person meetings between sales representatives and physicians.
+The most significant factor in the growth slowing has been attributed to a reduction in in-person meetings between sales representatives and physicians.

 With a large portion of physicians and frontline healthcare workers receiving vaccines, companies are considering the timing as to when they can shift from virtual calls to in-person meetings with their physicians.

-There are many factors to consider when turning on the green light to going back to in-person selling, such as 1.
+When turning on the green light to go back to in-person selling, there are many factors to consider, such as 1.
 Your employees’ health and safety; 2.
 Are your physicians ready to start seeing your reps?; and 3.
 Are your reps prepared to start making calls?

-These are questions that senior management needs to carefully consider before sending their reps into the field.
+These are questions that senior management needs to consider before sending their reps into the field carefully.
 The reality is, between now and year-end, you will be making that call.
-As the VP of Sales and Marketing, you will be tasked with ensuring that your team is ready and able to significantly impact sales.
+As the VP of Sales and Marketing, you will be tasked with ensuring that your team is ready and can significantly impact sales.

 I have been in the industry and have led salesforces and coached and mentored sales executives over the last 30 years.
 I have helped clients consistently drive double-digit growth.
 My secret to success comes down to execution.

-Most senior commercial leaders are great at developing brilliant strategies but struggle when it comes to execution.
-Your first 90 days back are going to have a significant impact on your results over the next year.
+Your first 90 days back will have a significant impact on your results over the next year.
+Most senior commercial leaders are great at developing brilliant strategies but struggle with execution.
 It comes down to one factor and one factor only – how well will they execute over the next 90 days.

 The companies that can have flawless execution will reap the rewards, while those that don’t will see much slower growth.